Configuration best practices

 Use chunk_target_size

-Using chunk_target_size instructs Loki to try to fill all chunks to a target compressed size of 1.5MB.
+instructs Loki to try to fill all chunks to a target compressed size of 1.5MB.
 These larger chunks are more efficient for Loki to process.

-Other configuration variables affect how full a chunk can get.
-Loki has a default max_chunk_age of 2h and chunk_idle_period of 30m to limit the amount of memory used as well as the exposure of lost logs if the process crashes.
+of 30m to limit the amount of memory used as well as the exposure of lost logs if the process crashes.

-Depending on the compression used (we have been using snappy which has less compressibility but faster performance), you need 5-10x or 7.5-10MB of raw log data to fill a 1.5MB chunk.
+Depending on the compression used (Loki has been using snappy which has less compressibility but faster performance), you need 5-10x or 7.5-10MB of raw log data to fill a 1.5MB chunk.
 Remembering that a chunk is per stream, the more streams you break up your log files into, the more chunks that sit in memory, and the higher likelihood they get flushed by hitting one of those timeouts mentioned above before they are filled.

-If you have an application that can log fast enough to fill these chunks quickly (much less than max_chunk_age), then it becomes more reasonable to use dynamic labels to break that up into separate streams.
+If you have an application that can log fast enough to fill these chunks quickly (much less than max_chunk_age

-Use -print-config-stderr or -log-config-reverse-order
+Use -print-config-stderr

 Loki and Promtail have flags which will dump the entire config object to stderr or the log file when they start.

--print-config-stderr works well when invoking Loki from the command line, as you can get a quick output of the entire Loki configuration.
+works well when invoking Loki from the command line, as you can get a quick output of the entire Loki configuration.